Actual name: Salomon, Solomon, Shlomo.

 Nationality

-On the 1925 Buenos Aires immigration manifest, Mony's nationality is listed as Bulgarian, but on his 1938 death certificate, he is described as a Spanish citizen.
-I assume that he acquired the Spanish citizenship like his brother Moritz, but it's not clear whether he used multiple passports, or acquired Spanish nationality at a later date.
+On the 1925 Buenos Aires immigration manifest, Mony's nationality was listed as Bulgarian, but on his 1938 death certificate, he was described as a Spanish citizen.
+I assume that he acquired Spanish citizenship like his brother Moritz, but it's not clear whether he used multiple passports, or acquired Spanish nationality at a later date.

 Social Circle